 Typically, the learning process in Machine learning is supervised.
 So, if the model is to be trained to identify attributes in a dataset, the programmer would create a detailed list of features, classifiers and detectors.
 This is laborious and its success depends on the abilities of the programmer.

 In deep learning, however, the machine is provided with training data for each of the labels.
 Using this, the machine creates and learns feature sets for what is and is not a specific attribute.
 The user does not code each step but allows the system to self-learn.
 With each iteration, the model becomes more complex, accurate and robust in making predictions for that specific attribute.
 This is exactly how toddlers learn to identify things.
 Self-learning systems are an integral part of the AI Studio product architecture.

-In the face of high failure rates of Machine Learning projects, the shift to the iterative, collaborative data-centric approach is imperative.
-With data-centric ML platforms with advanced capabilities like AI Studio, enable fashion users to easily adopt intelligent automation in their everyday functioning and drive real digital transformation while eliminating the risks associated with the model-centric approaches to ML.
+Data-centric fashion ML platforms with advanced capabilities like AI Studio, enable fashion users to easily adopt these intelligent automation in their everyday functioning and drive real digital transformation while eliminating the risks associated with the model-centric approaches to ML.